taylorgrant/GSPxfi/README.md

 the averages are split out by Video and Static where appropriate (for example, TikTok is only video, so there are no static averages).

+All averages are based on the total creative out from all agencies, but the creative data is filtered down to only GS&P.

 ``` r
 meta_sum <- merged_summarise(merged_meta, group_vars = c("platform", "ad_media_type", "platform_position", "ad_objective", "creative_detail"))
 ```